Grand Floridian Resort and Spa – Deluxe Resort

 Any thing else I might want to know?

-A portrait artist is available daily 5 to 10 p.m. between Garden View and Sandy Cove in the main building.
+A portrait artist has been available daily 5 to 10 p.m. between Garden View and Sandy Cove in the main building.
 No appointment necessary.
+Check with lobby concierge to see if they’re available.

 Is there entertainment at the Grand Floridian?